ra1028/Former/README.md

     ...
 ```
 __Cell__
-Need not to inherit the default provided cell (FormLabelCell etc ...), but need conform to the corresponding protocol.
+There is likewise no need to inherit from the default provided cell class (FormLabelCell etc ...); only conform to the corresponding protocol.
-You can use course Nib.
+You can use Nibs, of course.
-Example with LabelRowFormer:
+An example with LabelRowFormer:
 ```Swift
 final class YourCell: UITableViewCell, LabelFormableRow {